 - How long will implementation take?
 This answer is completely dependent on your organization’s needs and how many products you’re implementing.
 The more “complex” the implementation (such as multiple locations, pay structures, FEINs, etc.) the longer the process will take in order to ensure accuracy.

-A great implementation team will help you determine your new system’s configuration requirements, and also provide a timeline for the implementation.
-Your team should also define what success looks like with measurable, achievable metrics.
-The outcome is a project success plan, which serves as solid documentation for your expectations and theirs, something you can refer back to if issues or questions arise.
+- Will the implementation team help me set requirements?
+A great implementation team will help you determine your new system’s configuration requirements as well as a timeline.
+Your team should also define what a successful implementation looks like with measurable, achievable metrics.
+The desired outcome can serve as solid documentation for your expectations and theirs as well as something you can refer back to if questions arise.

 - How can I check the status of my implementation?
 Keeping up with your implementation is crucial to success.
 You should receive constant status updates as to where your organization is in the process and what’s scheduled as the next steps.
 Nothing should be a surprise.

 - Will there be a final review before we go live?
 Your provider should offer to review the outcomes of all deliverables outlined in your project success plan before your account becomes operational.
 This can help catch any last-minute errors before your process your first payroll or before employees begin using the new HR system.